planvtech/cva6/corev_apu/tb/tb_std_cache_subsystem/README.rst

 #.
 The address is checked to determine which memory region the request targets.
 #.
 For requests to a cached region, the cache model is queried to expect a hit
    or miss.
 #.
-The expected AXI transactions are collected.
-If the received transactions
+The expected AXI transactions are collected from the AXI monitors.
+If the
-   don't match what is expected, or if no transaction is received before a timeout limit, an error is raised.
+   received transactions don't match what is expected, or if the expected transaction is not received before a timeout limit, an error is raised.
 #.
 Under some circumstances, changes in the cache caused by other transactions
    (such as a `ClearInvalid` request to the snoop controller) causes the hit or miss subroutines to be run again to match the behaviour of the cache